me-box-archive/platform-app-server/README.md

 	npm install --production

 ## Usage
+Add API keys to `config-template.json` and save it as `config.json`.
+Then run server with:

 	npm start

 Default port is 8080, but can be overridden using the PORT environment variable, i.e.: